SUN1031/SUN1031.github.io/index.md

 ## Welcome

 This website is a space where my projects, studies, and ideas come together.
-It reflects my journey as an engineer-learning through experimentation, solving problems with curisotiy, and turning concepts into real systems.
+It reflects my journey as an robotics engineer-learning though experimentation, solving problems with curiosity, and turning concepts into real systems.

 ### Why "Bezalel's Craft"?

 The name of this site is inspired by the Biblical craftsman Bezalel.
-He was an builder who transformed ideas into tangible work, and that spirit resonates with how I approach engineering.
+He was a builder who transformed ideas into tangible work, and that spirit resonates with how I approach engineering.

 I see technology as a form of craftsmanship: understanding materials, tools, and principles, then shaping them into something meaningful.
 Each project is an opportunity to learn, refine, and create with intention.